April 30, 2014 |

 Virgin America, California's hip and high-tech airline, is pulling its flights from Philadelphia to Los Angeles and San Francisco, and flying the airplanes instead to more lucrative corporate travel markets - between Dallas and New York City and Washington.
 The airline began Philadelphia flights two years ago.
 It said the service will end Oct.
 6. The Burlingame, Calif., carrier said Friday that it had been awarded two gates at Dallas' Love Field by the Justice Department and planned to begin flights in October to New York LaGuardia and Reagan Washington National Airports.

-Virgin America Inc., California's hip and high-tech airline with seatback touch-screen TVs, wireless Internet and mood lighting, will begin nonstop flights from Philadelphia to California in April.
+Virgin America Inc., California's hip and high-tech airline with seat-back touch-screen TVs, wireless Internet, and mood lighting, will begin nonstop flights from Philadelphia to California in April.
 Passengers can expect fares to drop about 30 percent on routes to Los Angeles and San Francisco, at least initially.
-Virgin America, a privately-held airline that is 25 percent owned by English billionaiare Richard Branson, will begin three daily roundtrip flights from Los Angeles on April 4, and two daily round-trip flights from San Francisco, starting April 10.
-The Burlingame, Calif., carrier is offering introductory one-way fares as low as $129 between Philadelphia and Los Angeles, and $149 one-way fares between Philadelphia and San Francisco, excluding taxes and fees, on its website.
+Virgin America, a privately held airline 25 percent owned by English billionaire Richard Branson, will begin three daily round-trip flights from Los Angeles on April 4 and two daily round-trip flights from San Francisco, starting April 10.
+The Burlingame, Calif., carrier is offering introductory one-way fares as low as $129 between Philadelphia and Los Angeles and $149 between Philadelphia and San Francisco, excluding taxes and fees, on its website.

 January 22, 2012